 Let’s look at the breed and whether Golden Retrievers can be good guard dogs.

 General Info About Golden Retrievers

 The Golden Retriever is one of America’s favorite dog breeds, and it’s no wonder why.
-They are fiercely hard working, as they were originally bred for hunting and field work, but are now commonly used as guides for the blind, and as search and rescue dogs.
+They are highly intelligent, fiercely hard working, as they were originally bred for hunting and field work, but are now commonly used as guides for the blind, and as search and rescue dogs.

 A Golden Retriever will generally be of a medium size with a muscular build, and a dense, long and fluffy coat of golden fur.
 With a wide head, cute, round eyes and straight muzzle, these dogs are handsome animals.
 They’re also incredibly friendly, intelligent and perfect for first time dog owners.